 It’s hard to find someone who doesn’t like French fries.
 Who doesn’t want to munch on a hot, crispy, salty stick of potato?
-But not all fries are equal: there’s always a best French fry out there.
-Every year the people at The Daily Meal taste-test fries at restaurants across America, and judges pick the 10 best ones.
-This year’s #1 fries come from Balthazar in New York.
-You can put all kinds of toppings on fries, like green chili peppers, Chinese mustard sauce, and fried eggs.
-But if you like them plain, you can go for a long curly one: the longest fry in the world stretched 34 inches!
+But not all fries are equal: there’s always a best – or biggest – French fry out there.
+The longest fry in the world was a curly fry that stretched 34 inches!
 That should be enough for dinner.

 Wee ones: If you slice through a potato and look at the flat side you cut, what shape do you see?

 Little kids: If you eat 3 fries with ketchup and 6 without, how many fries do you eat?
 Bonus: If you dip your 2nd French fry in ketchup, then your 5th, then your 8th…which one do you dip next?

-Big kids: You can cut about 25 fries from 1 potato.
+Big kids: How much taller than that 34-inch French fry are you?
+Bonus: You can cut about 25 fries from 1 potato.
 How many potatoes do you need to make 100 fries?
-Bonus: How much taller than that 34-inch French fry are you?

 The sky’s the limit: If 8 potatoes make 200 fries, and 12 potatoes make 300 fries, and 20 potatoes make 500 fries…what’s the pattern, and how many fries do 44 potatoes make?